What Are Restricted Stock Units?

-The employees may have the option to pay the taxes directly to their companies through payroll or check and the employees can have their account credited with the full number of vested shares.
+The employees may have the option to pay the taxes directly to their companies through payrollPayrollPayroll refers to the overall compensation payable by any organization to its employees on a certain date for a specific period of services they have provided in the entity.
+This total net pay comprises salary, wages, bonus, commission, deduction, perquisites, and other benefits. or check, and the employees can have their account credited with the full number of vested shares.

-#3 – Sell-to-cover
+#3 – Sell-to-Cover

-Sell-to-cover is an additional option to the employees to pay his taxes.
+Sell-to-cover is an additional option for the employees to pay their taxes.
 Considering the above example, the employee can ask any stock market firms such as Morgan Stanley to sell 400 shares of the total vested shares of 1000 shares to cover his taxes.
 However, they may charge him applicable commissions and fees for the service.
 The proceeds from the sales will be debited to your account and will be sent to the employee’s company for reporting and remitting to the appropriate regulatory agencies.